PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 # Managed Services

-Managed Services enable to run your quantum code on-demand without needing to manage your own infrastructure, provision servers, or upgrade hardware.
+Managed Services enable you to run your quantum code on-demand without needing to manage your own infrastructure, provision servers, or upgrade hardware.
-We containerize and deploy your quantum code fully automatically and makes it accessible through well known protocols (HTTP/S) – you bring the code, we do the REST.
+We containerize and deploy your quantum code fully automatically and make it accessible through well-known protocols (HTTP/S) – you bring the code, we do the REST.
 We enable developers to focus on writing their quantum code in Python (and other languages) to build quantum solutions for tomorrow's challenges.

 A Managed Service consists of your quantum code, metadata describing the service, and configuration information for the execution of the service.